mrcheidel/kafka-cluster-uid/README.md

-# A Kafka Cluster with Web UI running on Docker
+# A Kafka Cluster with an Admin Web UI running on Docker

 A docker-compose in order to create a Kafka Cluster + an Admin user interface.